AsakuraMisaki/clientSide/notes/vue$webpack.md

     	//root path: ../build
         contentBase: path.join(__dirname, '../'),
         //the base path of output.filename in output
         //in index.html, use ../build/assets/built.js = ./assets/built.js to refer
+        //but remember, in {dev}, the output.filename is only in memory
         publicPath: "/assets/",
         //hot module replacement(HMR) turn on
         hot: true,